-The historically crafted botanical-collection-gone-wild at Adels Grove, in the north-west corner of Queensland, combines with a crisp swimming hole on Lawn Hill Creek to create a genuine oasis in the desert that will quench your thirst for remote, outback adventure.
+The historically crafted botanical-collection-gone-wild at Adels Grove, combines with a crisp swimming hole on Lawn Hill Creek to create a genuine oasis in the Queensland desert that’ll quench your thirst for outback adventure.

 - Clear starry nights

 - Abundance of wildlife

 This spot is rich in botanical history & heartbreak.
 Adels Grove occupies an area of 80 acres and was originally gazetted in 1904 as a Miners Homestead Lease.
 In 1920 a gentleman by the name of Albert de Lestang took the property as an experimental botanical garden.
 The name ‘Adel’ was created from his name.

 Albert planted many species of trees and shrubs and by 1939 he had over 1000 different species, some of which had come all the way from Africa!
 Some 536 samples are still held by The Botanical Gardens in Brisbane.